Member of the Quebec Bar since 2004

 Member of the Ontario Bar since 2012

 Languages: English, French, Spanish

-Sarah Woods is a seasoned litigator who has appeared before all levels of Quebec courts and before the Federal Court.
-Her diverse practice includes all aspects of commercial litigation, including shareholder disputes, securities litigation, and class actions.
-She also practices in the fields of manufacturer's liability, professional liability, employment law, and defamation.
+Sarah Woods is a seasoned litigator who has appeared before all levels of Quebec courts.
+Her diverse practice includes all aspects of commercial litigation, including securities litigation, shareholder disputes and class actions.
+She is also involved in cases pertaining to professional liability and c-suite employment matters for executives.

-Successfully contested an application for disqualification against expert accountants.
+Successfully contested an application for disqualification against expert accountants (RCGT).